 What Is Drywall Demolition?

 Drywall demolition is a process in which a wall is torn down.
 The demolition crew cuts the walls down by hammering holes and tearing them apart.
 The drywall is then removed, leaving the studs visible behind.
 To remove these, our team at Dump my Junk uses a reciprocating saw to cut through the bottom layer of the studs, tugging and cutting until it crumbles.
 If you're trying to estimate demolition costs, multiply the room's square footage by the contractor's square footage rate.
 Then multiply the room's total square footage by the dollar amount to determine the total cost of material and labor.
 Drywall demolition is expensive.
 However, you can save money by removing drywall yourself, using a pry bar or utility knife.
 The demolition process is also much quicker and more affordable than replacing the drywall.
 Our services are preferred.
 We do offer discounts on certain services depending on the size of the project.
-Our happy client base is widely spread over St Petersburg, FL, Tampa, FL, and Wesley Chapel, FL.
-Drywall demolition
+Our happy client base is widely spread over St Petersburg, FL, Tampa, FL, and Wesley Chapel, FL. drywall removal

 There are several ways to remove drywall, but the easiest is to pull it by hand.
 Dragging it by hand will make it easier to handle studs and create less mess.
 Using a framing hammer, tap it on the drywall to loosen fasteners.
 The easiest way to remove a piece of dingy masonry is to cut it into small pieces using a drywall saw.
 It can be pretty dangerous to remove drywall yourself - do it with caution!
 If drywall is nailed or screwed into the wall, you will have to cut off the nail and hammer it out.
 A pry bar is an effective tool for this process because it features a slot to help you pull the pin out.
-It's easy to cut through the drywall but be careful not to damage it.
+It's easy to cut through the drywall but be careful not to damage it. drywall removal service

 We use standard, certified tools and equipment to carry out the demolition to maintain the quality of the existing structure.
 If you are looking for a tool to remove drywall, the best choice is a reciprocating saw.
 This powerful saw can rip through drywall, but you need to make sure that you are cutting on an angle not to damage the wood framing underneath.
 It will be helpful to cut a notch around the door trim if you are working on a corner.
-Drywall demolition
+Drywall demolition service

 What's the difference between sheetrock and drywall?